-Staff will only be reimbursed for the cost of standard class travel unless expressly authorised by the Headteacher.
-A receipt should be obtained and uploaded to the EduPay Employee Portal together with the claim.
+Staff will only be reimbursed for the cost of standard class travel unless expressly authorised by the Headteacher/CFO.
+A receipt should be obtained and uploaded to the EduPay Employee Portal and the reason for travel detailed.

 5.3 Taxis